 If you don’t have His Atonement and Resurrection, you don’t have a real faith.
 In fact, if the Resurrection isn’t real, let’s pack up shop and have gluttonous, drunken orgies right now, because it’s all meaningless.
 If there’s no resurrection, pity on me for taking the time to write this and pity on you for reading it.
 It’s all meaningless.
 If those statements sound drastic, just look at the Word for yourself.
 These thoughts didn’t originate with me.

-• 3 For I delivered to you [b]as of first importance what I also received, that Christ died for our sins according to the Scriptures, 4 and that He was buried, and that He was raised on the third day according to the Scriptures,1 Corinthians 15:3-4
+- “3 For I delivered to you [b]as of first importance what I also received, that Christ died for our sins according to the Scriptures, 4 and that He was buried, and that He was raised on the third day according to the Scriptures,” 1 Corinthians 15:3-4

 “14 and if Christ has not been raised, then our preaching is vain, your faith also is vain.”
-1 Corinthians 15:14
+1 Corinthians 15:14 - “17 and if Christ has not been raised, your faith is worthless; you are still in your sins.”
+1 Corinthians 15:17

-• “19 If we have hoped in Christ in this life only, we are of all men most to be pitied.
+- “19 If we have hoped in Christ in this life only, we are of all men most to be pitied.”
 1 Corinthians 15:19

-• “32 If [i]from human motives I fought with wild beasts at Ephesus, what does it profit me?
+- “32 If [i]from human motives I fought with wild beasts at Ephesus, what does it profit me?
 If the dead are not raised, let us eat and drink, for tomorrow we die.”
 1 Corinthians 15:32

 In other words, we cannot compromise on the Resurrection.
 It is a real, historical, impactful event that changed everything.
 That is not hyperbole…Your faith absolutely hinges on the event of the Resurrection.